panyan7/algorithm/README.md

 - For pi, a convenient way with high precision is to use `acos(0) * 2`.
 - Did you confuse = and ==?
 - For max flow, was the capacity constraint on edges or vertices?
+- For max flow, did you constraint the capacity on some vertices?
 - Did you change n and k to long long when it is necessary?
 Especially when you used something like `k * (k - 1) / 2`.
 - Did you use 1 to n or 0 to n-1?
 In the previous case, did you use `i <= n` instead of `i < n`?
 - When the size of the array depends on the maximum value, did you consider multiple test cases, where you need to reset the array everytime?